ShengBian/CS362-004-U2018/projects/bians/dominion/READM.md

-run make all #To compile the dominion code run ./playdom 30 # to run playdom code
+This is my Assignment 3 submission!

+# How to run program, please enter:
+make unittestresults

+# Then, check the file unittestresults.out for results